aakriti1318/GenAI/RAG/Medical RAG/Readme.md

 ## Retrieval-Augmented Generation (RAG)

-The RAG process in Aayu.ai works as follows:
+The RAG process works as follows:

 1. Extracted text from all sources (PDFs, Excel files, web pages) is split into smaller chunks using RecursiveCharacterTextSplitter.
 2. These chunks are embedded using OpenAI's embedding model.